shlomif/shlomi-fish-homepage/lib/notes/first-kiss.md

 Anyway, on all the way, I learned more about her like the fact that she was born in the states, and that her father was Jewish, and naturally her given name (which I won't tell here to avoid sharing incriminating details).

-We parted way, and I haven't had too much sexual/romantic interest in her to permanently enter into a relationship with her, but I kinda feel perhaps it was what God (however manifested) intended for me as my first kiss.
+We parted way, and I haven't had too much sexual/romantic interest in her to permanently enter into a relationship with her, but I kinda feel that perhaps it was what God (however manifested) intended for me as my first kiss.

 Obligatory YouTube videos: